3ni0lA/simple-nodeapp/README.md

 - **Basic Web Server**: The application runs a web server using Node.js and Express.
 - **RESTful API**: Implements a simple API with GET and POST methods.
 - **JSON Response**: Returns data in JSON format.
-- **Middleware**: Demonstrates the use of middleware for request handling.

 ## Technologies Used

 - **Node.js**: JavaScript runtime for building the server-side application.
 - **Express**: Web framework for Node.js that simplifies server creation.
-- **Nodemon**: Development tool that automatically restarts the server when file changes are detected.
-- **Body-parser**: Middleware for parsing incoming request bodies in a middleware before your handlers, available under the `req.body` property.

 ## Installation